 William Thomas Kelly was born on St. Valentine’s Day, 14th February 1915, and Baptised on the 7th March 1915, the son of Thomas & Margaret Kelly (nee Bennion), they lived in Bennett’s Houses, Pentre, Flintshire., Father, Thomas Kelly was a Painter.

 Thomas, 37, born in Salford, Lancashire& Margaret Elizabeth, 36, born in Sandycroft, are seen on the 1911 census living at 2, Bennett’s Houses, Pentre, Hawarden, Flintshire.
 (3 rooms) and they tell us that they had been married 4 years and that 2 children had been born to them, and they were still living.
 The children were Walter, 3 and Gladys, 1.
-Both had been baptised in St. Deniol’s Church as William Thomas had.
+Both had been baptised in St. Deiniol’s Church as William Thomas had.
 I found another child baptised there, Doris Margaret, born on the 27th October 1911 and baptised on the 16th November 1911, then Thomas Kelly was a Labourer.
 I have copies of the Baptisms of the 4 children, if you would like, please contact the website.

 I believe that Margaret Elizabeth Bennion may have met Thomas Kelly when she is seen on the 1901 census living at Fairleigh (Hope Avenue), Pendleton, Salford, Lancashire, as a Housemaid in the Household of Myles F. Davies, a Soldier and his daughter Vivian, age 5 and 4 servants, one of whom was Maggie Bennion, single, 26 years old and born in Hawarden, Flintshire.
 I cannot find Thomas Kelly on the same census.

 I believe that Thomas Kelly was to die in 1914, a few months before William Thomas was born in 1915.
-He was buried at Hawarden Churchyard on the 28th December 1914 age 42 years, his address was Bennett’s Houses, Hawarden.
+He was buried at Hawarden Churchyard on the 28th of December 1914 age 42 years, his address was Bennett’s Houses, Hawarden.

-So Margaret Elizabeth Kelly was a widow and had 4 children to look after, including a newborn baby in the February of 1915.
+So, Margaret Elizabeth Kelly was a widow and had 4 children to look after, including a newborn baby in the February of 1915.

-Margaret Elizabeth KELLY is on the 1939 National Register (Taken on the 29th September 1939) living at 6,Ratcliffe Row,Pentre, Hawarden, Flintshire.
-Margaret Kelly born 8th March 1875 and like all married or widowed women on the register, if they did not have a job, was doing “Unpaid Domestic Duties.”
+Margaret Elizabeth Kelly is on the 1939 National Register (Taken on the 29th of September 1939) living at 6, Ratcliffe Row, Pentre, Hawarden, Flintshire.
+Margaret Kelly born 8th of March 1875 and like all married or widowed women on the register, if they did not have a job, was doing “Unpaid Domestic Duties.”
 She was widowed.
-Also in the same house, but obviously separate, was Mabel DAVIES, born 6th July 1909, a widow doing “Unpaid Domestic Duties.”
+Also in the same house, but obviously separate, was Mabel Davies, born 6th July 1909, a widow doing “Unpaid Domestic Duties.”

 I do not know anything about William Thomas’s early and teen age years, and as I cannot find him on the 1939 National Register, perhaps he had enlisted or was conscripted, possibly on the outbreak of war, or perhaps he had joined years before.
 Any help would be gratefully received.